Your Christmas trash is someone else’s op shop treasure

 To help prevent the spread of COVID-19, we’re taking extra precautions in store.
 Our volunteers will be storing all donations for 48 hours before putting them out, making sure capacity limits are enforced in stores, and sanitizing surfaces regularly.

-Before you take any purchased items home you may wish to also:
+Before you use any purchased items you may wish to also:

 - Wash any clothing, manchester and soft furnishings

 - Wipe down shoes, accessories, handbags, books and homewares with disinfectant solution